How to make a classic Velouté white sauce at home

 You can also learn more about making sauces at home here.

-1 1/2 cups white stock (veal, chicken, or fish) - white stock just means the bones were not roasted
+- 1 ½ cups white stock veal, chicken, or fish - white stock just means the bones were not roasted

-2 tablespoons unsalted butter
+- 2 tablespoons butter unsalted

 - 3 tablespoons flour

-Salt & Pepper - to taste
+- salt and pepper to taste

 - All you need to do is assemble the ingredients and get your cookware together.

-Bring the stock to a simmer in a large saucepan.
+- Bring the stock to a simmer in a large saucepan.

-In a separate saucepan, melt the butter over low heat (don't let it burn) and add the flour.
+- In a separate saucepan, melt the butter over low heat (don't let it burn) and add the flour.
 Raise the heat to medium and stir the butter and flour together for about 2 minutes.You are making the roux.
 Take a good whiff and it should have a pleasant toasted smell.

 - When the stock begins to simmer again, turn down the heat to low and cook until the sauce thickens.
 A thin skin may form, just skim it away with your spoon.

 - Season with salt and pepper

-Strain if you have a fine mesh strainer or chinois.
+- Strain if you have a fine mesh strainer or chinois.